Serpent Trail - 100k Info

 - Route Map for the 100k race is HERE and downloadable GPX FILE HERE ---- (We recommend having a gps device as backup whilst you are running - many running watches allow you to upload the route onto them, or viewranger is a great free app to enable your smartphone to be used as a gps)

 - Route Markings - The Serpent Trail is a permanent way-marked Trail with regular signage.
 Below is an example of one of the markers.
 The head of the snake and arrow shape of the triangle point in the direction of the trail.

-NEW for 2018! - The whole of the last 50k (from Petworth) signage will be supplemented with our a5 size race signage arrows to help make route finding as easy as possible so you can just run!
+NEW for 2018! - The whole of the 100k distance will have extra race signage in addition to the permanent Trail markings to make route finding as easy as possible so you can just run!